In this blog post, you will learn how to knit with two strands of yarn together.

 Adding In More Than One Colour

-Using more than one strand of yarn is also good if you want to work with more than one colored yarn at a time.
+Using more than one strand of yarn is also good if you want to work with different colors of yarn.

 Combining two yarns of different colors can give your work an interesting look and can make it look more textured.

 You can see many examples of this in knitted blankets, dishcloths, sweaters, and shawls.

 Adding Texture To Your Project

 You can also work with two yarns that are of a similar color but are made from different fibers.

-This can give an interesting texture to the work, for example; if you want to work with mohair and wool combined.
+This can give an interesting texture to your knitting projects, for example; if you want to mix a strand of mohair and a strand of wool.

 I have tried this before and it works really well, especially if you want to add mohair into your work for a little bit of fuzz!